fredericjacquet2/Finance-transfo-course/slides/4_Managing digital transformation.md

 ----

-### 1. A few stats on where we are on finance transformation
+### Chapter 4.1.
+A few stats on where we are on finance transformation

 ----